bingeli1212/nitrile-preview/doc/DOC-diagram.md

 The function is to be followed immediately by a set of parentheses, within which is a list of arguments, separated by comma, followed by an equal sign, and then an arithmetic expression.
-So far the only command would make use of a function is the 'cartesian.xplot' and 'cartesian.yplot'.
+So far the only command would make use of a function is the 'cartesian-xplot' and 'cartesian-yplot'.

 Note that the arithmetic expression can contain other funtions, including built-in scalar function such as 'sin()', 'exp()', etc.